 |Dates||Course Title||CPE Credit||Duration||Location|

-The course is designed to enhance existing RACF skills by becoming more familiar with the structure of the RACF data base, understanding system settings, RACF utilities, RACF Tables, and digital certificates as well as discussing security for z/OS UNIX, JES, SDSF, storage and programs.
+This course is designed to enhance existing RACF skills by becoming more familiar with the structure of the RACF database, understanding system settings, RACF utilities, RACF tables, and digital certificates; as well as discussing security for JES, storage, and programs.

 Upon completion of this course, the student should be able to: